 EU reviews of the use of biocides are impacting on the availability of effective disinfectants vital to assure food hygiene through the food chain.

-In response, 20 UK trade and professional organisations are working together as the Food & Biocides Industry Group (FBIG).
+In response, some 20 UK trade and professional organisations are working together as the Food & Biocides Industry Group (FBIG).

 FBIG has developed guidance on the use of biocides in cleaning and disinfection, and is leading lobbying in the UK and with the European Commission.